List of Action Man characters: No-Face

-'No-Face' (real name 'Gerrard De Visage') was the right-hand man of Dr. X and acted as a replacement for Professor Gangrene in that role.
+'No-Face' (real name 'Gerrard De Visage') is the right-hand man of Dr. X and acted as a replacement for Professor Gangrene in that role.
 He grew up in Belgium, before moving to the United States to train as a movie stunt man.
 His skills in fencing and motorsport caught the eye of Dr. X, who then lured Visage into crime with empty promises of glory.
 The 'No-Face' moniker comes from the hideous state of his skin, the result of a botched robbery where Visage was covered in toxic acid and suffered severe burns and scarring.
 No-Face is a master of disguises and his face is often covered by bandages or a mask.
 Following the death of Dr. X, No-Face created the 'X-Robot' army and later resurrected his master, in the hope that his services to Dr. X would one day be rewarded by the restoration of his face.
 A single action figure was released by Hasbro, but the character was featured prominently in the Panini Comics series from his 2004 introduction onwards and played a prominent role in the film Action Man: Robot Atak.